yitzhakbg/Sites_common/hugoblogsstatic/slides/wrdmaslides.md

 name: cellularD2D
 class: left, top
 # .center[Cellular D2D]
-Cellular D2D can turn mobile/wireless device clusters into the next generation application platform.
+Close proximity D2D mobile or wireless device _cluster-carpets_ are the next generation application platform. _Cluster-Carpet_ is a cluster woven so tightly that individual devices are indistinguishable to the application.

-Development of distributed apps over on-the-fly clusters in the cloud is rapidly gaining popularity, but today’s networking strata is sorely lacking for the job.
+Distributed apps over on-the-fly clusters in the cloud are gaining popularity, but todays networking strata is sorely lacking for the job and remote clouds are unnecessary for close-proximity applications.

 The widely used RDMA clustering model with verbs programming has been a standard in HPC data centers for decades.
-RDMA on mobile clusters is ideal for writing distributed applications with their own custom networking schemes.
+Becomes the ideal model for wireless carpets.
+Cluster-carpet applications are <u>_unaware_ of being distributed</u>.

 # **Easy to grasp model**...
 ---